jerry-wjl/full-stack-cncf-demo/README.md

 `git clone https://github.com/olsc-devops/full-stack-cncf-demo.git`

-Starting by installing the virtualbox and vagrant for your environment.
+Starting by installing Virtualbox and Vagrant for your platform.

-Your OS may already have this as packaged product, else you may install it from
+Your OS may already have this as packaged product, otherwise you may install it from

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)